repeats/Repeat/README.md

 Known issues
 ============
 1. Home/End buttons can only be used if numlocks is off
-2. Some source code files are not getting cleaned up.
-However, they're all in the data/source folder
+2. <del> Some source code files are not getting cleaned up.
+However, they're all in the data/source folder </del> 1.7.3 --> Provide a menu for user to clean up unused source files.
 3. Python language is not fully supported.
 I'll have to write a better controller (mouse & keyboard) library for python.
 4. If application is not initialized correctly, it may not exit and has to be killed
 5. <del> Does not catch error if hotkeys collide for different tasks. (i.e. you are responsible for not violating your hotkey assignment) </del> 1.7.3 --> Now give warnings, but still allow user to have overlapping hotkey.